AppertaFoundation/FOSS-Medical-Web-App/README.md

 `?
 File www/index.html already exists.
 Overwrite?` - select NO

-And it will upload your file and you should be able to access it via the web address.
+And it will upload your file and you should be able to access it via the web address (it will show you this when completed).

 ### Contribution guidelines